 Frontotemporal Dementia Diagnosis

-Once other likely explanations have been ruled out, an FTD diagnosis is made by looking at the data from a neurological exam and personal history (which may come from the patient, family or another caregiver); neuropsychological tests that help quantify memory, language and other cognitive skills; and a brain image – usually a MRI (magnetic resonance imaging) scan but perhaps a functional scan like PET (positron emission tomography), which can show increased or lowered brain activity in the frontal and anterior temporal areas.
+Once other likely explanations have been ruled out, an FTD diagnosis is made by looking at the data from a neurological exam and personal history (which may come from the patient, family, or another caregiver); neuropsychological tests that help quantify memory, language, and other cognitive skills; and a brain image – usually an MRI (magnetic resonance imaging) scan but perhaps a functional scan like PET (positron emission tomography), which can show increased or lowered brain activity in the frontal and anterior temporal areas.